g-jgreen/aws-playground/README.md

-# Primer infra challenge
+# AWS Playground

-This is the result of my undertaking of the Primer infra challenge as described on the following page: https://www.notion.so/Infrastructure-Operations-Challenge-1e8b74e60879410da7c467cd7681aa7f
+Quick setup of a few services and lambdas on AWS

 ## Contains:
 - functions